cvxgrp/cvxportfolio/README.md

 The ones that run without isses (as of 2023-04-11) are [HelloWorld](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/HelloWorld.ipynb) and [MultiPeriodTCostOptimization](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/MultiPeriodTCostOptimization.ipynb).

 The other example notebooks were used to develop the plots and results in [the paper](https://web.stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf).
-We are keeping them for historical record but they don't currently run because various libraries have broken.
+We are keeping them for historical record but they don't currently run.
 We are doing our best to restore them.